pensjonatus/flash-fiction/blog/late-evening-walk-from-work.md

 ---
-title: 'Late Evening Walk from Work'
+title: Late Evening Walk from Work
 date: '2013-11-14'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
 ---

 When you leave the office building it's a cold November evening.
 The first thing